cunming666/ece1724-project/proposal.md

 ### Database Schema and Relationships

-PostgreSQL will be used to store users, events, registrations and check-in records.
-One organizer can have many events, and one event can have many registrations that are linked to check-in status.
+PostgreSQL will store users, events, registrations, and check-in records.
+At a minimum, we will maintain: (1) Users with a role field (Organizer/Staff/Attendee), (2) Events owned by an organizer, (3) Registrations that link an attendee to an event with a uniqueness constraint on (eventId, attendeeId), and (4) Check-in records that reference a registration (or ticket) and prevent duplicate check-ins via a uniqueness constraint (e.g., unique(registrationId)).
+This keeps the workflow consistent and queryable while remaining feasible within the course timeline.

 ### File Storage Requirements

-Users should be able to upload event cover images, or other event related files.
-These files should be uploaded to cloud storage and associated with events in the database.
+Users will be able to upload event cover images and other event-related files to cloud object storage.
+The backend will provide an upload mechanism (e.g., generating a pre-signed upload URL), and file metadata (object key, MIME type, size, and owning event) will be stored in the relational database.
+The system will also support basic file download by issuing a download link (e.g., pre-signed GET) so that uploaded assets can be retrieved reliably during grading and demos.

 ### User Interface and Experience Design